sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/on-aws/ec2.md

 **Look for extra spaces between quotes ("") and the license key.
 It will not work if there are any.**

-Inside `tyk_analytics.conf`, `license_key` should look something like this, with a real license however:
+Inside `tyk_analytics.conf`, `license_key` should look something like this, with a real license, however:

 `
 "license_key": "eyJhbGciOiJSUzI1NiIsInR5cCI...WQ",